On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: A Numerical Challenge

 The basic idea for the numerical computation of energy eigenvalues picks up on the approach we took in analyzing the system (\ref{eq: du/dr}), (\ref{eq: dv/dr}), namely, to use the Pr\"ufer transform to reduce the problem to the study of a single nonlinear first-order ODE \eqref{eq: Omega'} on $(0,\infty)$ that depends on the unknown energy eigenvalue $\varepsilon$.
 By Theorem \ref{thm: L^2} this ODE satisfies an asymptotic boundary value problem

-where $N$ denotes the winding number of the corresponding orbit connecting the two saddle-nodes $S^-$ and $S^+$.
+where $N$ denotes the winding number of the corresponding orbit connecting the two saddle-nodes $S^-$ and $S^+_\e$.
 The reason two boundary values can be specified for this first-order equation is that $\varepsilon$ is unknown.
-From the saddle-point nature of these two equilibrium points we in fact know that the solution in question is unstable, so that for any fixed $N\geq 0$ and a generic value of $\varepsilon\in[-1,1]$, the orbit satisfying \eqref{bc0} will either over-shoot or under-shoot its target, depending on whether $\varepsilon$ is smaller or larger than a critical value $\varepsilon_N\in (-1,1)$, which as we have shown, is an energy eigenvalue for the hamiltonian under study.
-This therefore makes it possible to follow a bisection algorithm in which, starting from an initial guess for $\varepsilon$ the ODE \eqref{eq: Omega'} is solved over a suitably long interval in $r$ and with only condition \eqref{bc0} enforced, and based on whether the final value of this solution is above or below the target \eqref{bcinfty}, the length of the interval containing the eigenvalue is halved repeatedly until it is below a pre-set tolerance. \begin{rem} \emph{The utility of the Pr\"ufer transform in finding numerical approximations for energy eigenvalues of spherically-symmetric Dirac hamiltonians was noted long ago in \cite{ULEHLA1986355}, and used also in \cite{Schmidt}, but this technique has remained relatively under-appreciated in the mathematical physics community.
-The paper \cite{KieTah14a} seems to be the first to realize that the Pr\"ufer method can be extended to the axisymmetric case, which yields a system of {\em two} coupled ODEs with {\em two} unknown parameters (separation-of-variables constants corresponding to the energy eigenvalue and (a generalization of) the spin-orbit coupling,) so that the above iterative algorithm then needs to be alternated between the two ODEs until both intervals become smaller than the tolerance.
+From the saddle-point nature of these two equilibrium points we in fact know that the solution in question is unstable, so that for any fixed $N\geq 0$ and a generic value of $\varepsilon\in[-1,1]$, the orbit satisfying \eqref{bc0} will either over-shoot or under-shoot its target, depending on whether $\varepsilon$ is smaller or larger than a critical value $\varepsilon_N\in (-1,1)$, which as we have shown, is an energy eigenvalue for the Hamiltonian under study.
+This therefore makes it possible to follow a bisection algorithm in which, starting from an initial guess for $\varepsilon$, the ODE \eqref{eq: Omega'} is solved over a suitably long interval in $r$ and with only condition \eqref{bc0} enforced, and based on whether the final value of this solution is above or below the target \eqref{bcinfty}, the length of the interval containing the eigenvalue is halved repeatedly until it is below a pre-set tolerance. \begin{rem} The utility of the Pr\"ufer transform in finding numerical approximations for energy eigenvalues of spherically-symmetric Dirac Hamiltonians was noted long ago in \cite{ULEHLA1986355}, and used also in \cite{Schmidt}, but this technique has remained relatively under-appreciated in the mathematical physics community.
+The paper \cite{KieTah14a} seems to be the first to realize that the Pr\"ufer method can be extended to the axisymmetric case, which yields a system of {\em two} coupled ODEs with {\em two} unknown parameters.
 This is the approach taken to obtain the numerical results in \cite{KLTzGKN}.
-Other variants of this method have since been employed in related problems \cite{DKTZ2023}. $\square$ } \end{rem} We use the MATLAB ODE solver routine {\tt ode89}, which is an implementation of Verner's ``most robust" Runge--Kutta 9(8) pair with an 8th-order continuous extension \cite{Ver14}.
+Other variants of this method have since been employed in related problems \cite{DKTZ2023}. $\square$ \end{rem} We use the MATLAB ODE solver routine {\tt ode89}, which is an implementation of Verner's ``most robust" Runge--Kutta 9(8) pair with an 8th-order continuous extension \cite{Ver14}.
 The default absolute tolerance for this ODE solver is $10^{-6}$ and the relative tolerance is $10^{-3}$.
 This is an adaptive method: during the integration the step size is adapted so that the estimated error remains below the specified threshold.
 For the bisection algorithm to find the energy eigenvalues, the tolerance we used is around the machine precision, i.e. $10^{-15}$.